tetherless-world/twxplore/README.md

 1. Check out twks as a sibling of the current checkout e.g., `~/projects/twks` and `~/projects/twxplore`.
 1. Build twks: `cd ~/projects/twks/java && mvn package -Dmaven.test.skip`
 1. Check out the private DSA repository as a sibling of the current checkout named `dsa_whyis` e.g., ~/projects/dsa_whyis`
+1. If running locally instead of in a Docker container, map `twks-server` to `localhost`
 1. Run the `devbin/load-dsa-data.sh` script